-When you’re stuck sitting in traffic, sometimes the line of cars looks like it goes on forever.
-It doesn’t, of course, but it got our fan Cecilia H. thinking: how many cars could you line up end to end from Los Angeles to New York?
-Well, there are two answers to this.
-You could just draw the shortest line from LA to New York — “as the crow flies” — and see how many 16-foot midsize cars would fit.
+Sometimes traffic on the road looks like it goes on forever.
+It got us thinking: how many cars could you line up end to end from Los Angeles to New York?
+Well, we can draw the shortest line from LA to New York — “as the crow flies” — and see how many 16-foot midsize cars would fit.
 Turns out the cities are 2,448 miles apart.
-But cars can’t drive that straight line — they can’t just plow through houses and bushes and telephone poles!
-Cars have to stay on the road, and roads usually don’t run neatly from one place to another.
-So the driving distance comes to much more, at 2,789 miles.
-Then we figure out how many cars fit in 1 mile, and then multiply to see how many we can fit across the country.
-As you’ll see here, that’s a lot of gas tanks to fill!
+But cars can’t just plow through houses and telephone poles to drive that line!
+If the cars stay on the road, it’s 2,789 miles.
+Either way, that’s a lot of gas tanks to fill!

 Wee ones: If you see a blue car, then a red car, then silver, then blue, then red, then silver…what color car comes next?